Trail Running the Hardergrat

-An exposed journey along a knife edge ridge trail
+An exposed journey along a ridge from Interlaken to the Brünig Pass

 This Run is featured in Run the Alps Switzerland: 30 Must-Do Trail Runs

 Θ Point to Point

 The Hardergrat trail run has become a classic, and for good reason.
 There are few geographic features this defined with a trail so long.
 Of its 35km, about 18km are spent on a sharply defined ridge, with significant, even airy, drops on both sides, in fact...
 1500 meters of drop.